AndreasbCS/c-mt/README.md

 # C-MT: Emotional Reasoning
 This repository presents a logic-based framework for modeling dynamics of human mental states, particularly in the setting of emotions.
-Psychological principles for emotion regulation are captured as constraints in a transition system implemented using Answer Set Programming (ASP).
+Psychological principles for emotion states and emotion transitions are captured in a transition system implemented using Answer Set Programming (ASP).

 Different emotion theories are formalized: the Appraisal theory of Emotion (AE), Hedonic Emotion Regulation (HER), and Utilitarian Emotion Regulation (UER), capturing links between human emotions and their underlying causes.